Striveworks/valor/docs/getting_started.md

 dataset = Dataset.create(client, "my_dog_dataset")
 ```

-Next, we add one or more `Groundtruths` to our `Dataset`.
+Next, we add one or more `GroundTruths` to our `Dataset`.
 These objects help Velour understand "What is the correct classification for this particular image?".

 ```py